citp/privacy-policy-historical/d/dr/dri/drillinginfo.com.md

   * To help service providers assist in operating our business.
   * To comply with the law or in response to a subpoena, court order, government request, or other legal process.
   * To produce relevant documents or information in connection with litigation, arbitration, mediation, adjudication, government or internal investigations, or other legal or administrative proceedings.
-  * To protect the interests, rights, safety, or property of Drillinginfo or others.
+  * To protect the interests, rights, safety, or property of Enverus or others.
   * To enforce any terms of service or other legal disclosures on or related to this website or apps.
-  * In connection with a sale or other transfer of all or some of the assets of Drillinginfo and/or in connection with a sale or merger of Drillinginfo or any division of Drillinginfo.
+  * In connection with a sale or other transfer of all or some of the assets of Enverus and/or in connection with a sale or merger of Enverus or any division of Enverus.
   * To provide you with the services or products requested by you, and to perform other activities for business and marketing purposes related to such services and products.
   * We may disclose information about our users on an anonymized and aggregated basis to third parties, without restriction.
 Efforts will be made to assure that individual companies will not be recognizable in these aggregate statistics.
 We also reserve the right to use data where companies have given explicit permission.